 b.
 Approved shrub species and seeding techniques shall be applied to all remaining grazingland.
+Trees shall be returned to a number equal to the premining number.

 c.
 Shrub mosaic patches must pass the standard for shrub density, based on the shrub option chosen from Appendix 4B of Chapter 4.
 Shrub patches must also be included in the Sample Unit for evaluation of the standards for total absolute vegetative cover and species diversity and composition.
 Shrub patches are exempt from the production standard.
 The operator may change the selected shrub option during the bond responsibility period, if baseline data support the new shrub option, and subject to Administrator approval.